 - Inflammatory bowel disease

-Advanced Testing and Monitoring
+Testing and Monitoring Gastrointestinal Conditions

 Unlike a traditional colonoscopy, the procedure requires no anesthesia and involves no recovery time.
 The device can help detect bleeding, tumors, ulcers, inflammation and more.
-The capsule can be especially helpful for seeing the middle portions of the digestive track that would normally require exploratory surgery.
+The capsule can be especially helpful for seeing the middle portions of the digestive tract that would normally require exploratory surgery.

 The SmartPill is also a small capsule that’s swallowed by the patient and delivers information to a recording device.
 It measures pressure, pH, transit time and temperature as it passes through the digestive tract.
 This information helps the physician evaluate motility disorders, such as constipation and gastroparesis.